ESMValGroup/ClimaNet/docs/code_math_description.md

 For each spatial patch (h, w):

 - Collect its T temporal tokens: each spatial patch (h, w) has T temporal tokens
-- Add temporal positional encoding
+- Add temporal positional encoding for days within a month and for months within a year.
-- Compute a learned scalar score per time step: the model learns which time steps are important for this patch
+- Compute a learned scalar score per time step
 - Apply softmax over time: it ensures the weights form a probability distribution over time.
 - Compute a weighted temporal sum: output is a temporal summary vector for each